 }

-7. Security Tips
+}7.
+Security Tips

-- Secure your secret key: Store it in a
+- Secure your secret key: Store it in a .envfile instead of hardcoding it.

-file instead of hardcoding it. - Set token expiration: Limit token lifetime to reduce risk.
+- Set token expiration: Limit token lifetime to reduce risk.

 - Use HTTPS: Always transmit tokens over encrypted connections.

 JWT provides a secure and flexible way to handle authentication in PHP applications.
-With dotenv
+With dotenv, you can securely manage environment variables such as secret keys.

 Related Articles